rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 Every Cloud Databases instance is optimized for performance.
-Cloud Databases uses container-based virtualization, which eliminates the performance bottlenecks that are associated with traditional hardware virtualization and enables your database to run at near-baremetal speeds.
+Cloud Databases uses container-based virtualization, which eliminates the performance bottlenecks that are associated with traditional hardware virtualization and enables your database to run at near bare metal speeds.
 Cloud Databases also uses dedicated SAN storage and high-speed networking to give you faster access to your data.